quantling/JudiLingMeasures.jl/docs/src/index.md

 - **Production Uncertainty**

-  Sum of production of correlation of chat with all vectors in C and the ranks of this correlation.
+  Sum of production of correlation/mse/cosine similarity of chat with all vectors in C and the ranks of this correlation/mse/cosine similarity.

+  Note: the current version of Production Uncertainty is not completely tested against its original implementation in [pyldl](https://github.com/msaito8623/pyldl).

   Example:
   ```
+  JudiLingMeasures.uncertainty(cue_obj.C, Chat, method="corr") # default
+  JudiLingMeasures.uncertainty(cue_obj.C, Chat, method="mse")
-  JudiLingMeasures.uncertainty(cue_obj.C, Chat)
+  JudiLingMeasures.uncertainty(cue_obj.C, Chat, method="cosine")
   ```

   Used in Saito (2021)